seud0nym/tch-gui-unhide/extras/README.md

 `sh tch-gui-unhide-xtra.adblock setup`
 #### Removal Instructions
 1. Run: `sh tch-gui-unhide-xtra.adblock remove`
+2. Delete `/etc/config/adblock`
-2. Delete `tch-gui-unhide-xtra.adblock`
+3. Delete `tch-gui-unhide-xtra.adblock`
-3. Re-run `tch-gui-unhide` to remove the GUI changes, and the additional transformer mappings
+4. Re-run `tch-gui-unhide` to remove the GUI changes, and the additional transformer mappings

 ## tch-gui-unhide-xtra.minidlna
 Replaces the stock DLNA server management in the GUI so that it supports OpenWRT minidlna.